MivojBlazek/Tetris-AI/README.md

 # Tetris AI

 This is artificial intelligence to my previous Tetris game which is written in C++.
+The main decision-making process is a heuristic-based search with greedy optimization.

+Algorithm simulates all possible moves and rotations for falling piece and if there is holding piece, it simulates for that too.
+Then it evaluates each potential outcome using a heuristic function and chooses the move with highest heuristic score.

 >   WARNING:
 >